steventctung/steventctung.github.io/STEVEN_GUIDE.md

-# 📖 Steven's Website Update Guide
+# Website Update Guide

-Hi Steven!
 This is a simplified guide for updating your website.
 Your friend has set up everything to be as easy as possible.

-## 🎯 Most Common Tasks
+## Most Common Tasks

 ### Adding a New Math Note